-Interest and fee income on finance receivables, predominantly finance charge income, decreased to \$62.1 million in fiscal 2020 as compared to \$71.3 million in fiscal 2019.
-The average finance receivables totaled \$226.5 million for the fiscal year ended March 31, 2020, a decrease of 16.1% from \$270.1 million for the fiscal year ended March 31, 2019.
-Purchasing volume has continued to decrease from fiscal 2019 as a result of tightening the Company's credit underwriting standards and a reduction in auto sales year over year.
+Interest and fee income on finance receivables, predominantly finance charge income, decreased to \$54.2 million in fiscal 2021 as compared to \$62.1 million in fiscal 2020.
+The average finance receivables totaled \$199.1 million for the fiscal year ended March 31, 2021, a decrease of 12.1% from \$226.5 million for the fiscal year ended March 31, 2020.
+Purchasing volume decreased from fiscal 2020 primarily as a result of continuing conservative underwriting practices, even in the face of the effects of Covid-19.

-Competition also continued to affect the Company's ability to acquire Contracts, furthermore, the Company's renewed strategic focus on financing primary transportation to and from work for the subprime borrower has impacted the Company's ability to acquire Contracts at desired yields.
-The average APR on new Contract purchases decreased slightly from 23.5% for fiscal year 2019 to 23.4% for fiscal year 2020.
-Concurrently, the dealer discount on new Contract purchases decreased from 8.2% for fiscal year 2019 to 7.9% for fiscal year 2020.
-Related to desired yields, the Company's strategy focused on risk-based pricing (rate, yield, advance, term, etc.) and a commitment to the underwriting discipline required for optimal portfolio performance as opposed to chasing competition for the sake of simply generating volume.
+Competition also continued to affect the Company's ability to acquire Contracts at desired yields.
+The average APR on new Contract purchases was constant at 23.4% for the fiscal years 2021 and 2020, respectively.
+Concurrently, the dealer discount on new Contract purchases decreased from 7.9% for fiscal year 2020 to 7.5% for fiscal year 2021, primarily as a result of competitive pressures.
+Overall, the Company maintains its strategy focused on risk-based pricing (rate, yield, advance, term, etc.) and a commitment to the underwriting discipline required for optimal portfolio performance.

-The gross portfolio yield increased to 27.4% for the fiscal year ended March 31, 2020 as compared to 26.4% for the fiscal year ended March 31, 2019.
-The gross portfolio yield increased primarily due to increase in the average portfolio APR from 22.98% for the fiscal year 2019 to 23.12% for fiscal year 2020.
-The net portfolio yield increased to 16.2% for the fiscal year ended March 31, 2020 from 10.7% for the fiscal year ended March 31, 2019.
+The gross portfolio yield decreased to 27.2% for the fiscal year ended March 31, 2021 as compared to 27.4% for the fiscal year ended March 31, 2020.
+The net portfolio yield increased to 20.6% for the fiscal year ended March 31, 2021 from 16.2% for the fiscal year ended March 31, 2020.
 The net portfolio yield increased primarily due to a decrease in the provision for credit losses as a percentage of finance receivables, as described under "Analysis of Credit Losses" below.
-Additionally, the Company recorded lower interest expenses for the fiscal year 2020, which also increased net portfolio yield.
+Additionally, the Company recorded lower interest expenses for the fiscal year 2021, which also increased net portfolio yield.